united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/concepts/security/management-console.md

 This feature is currently in development and is subject to change.
 {{% /notice %}}

+Other than the standard TLS encryption provided by HTTPS, we also provide an additional layer of encryption for the messages exchanged between the Management Console and your UMH instance.
-All the messages exchanged between the Management Console and your UMH instance, which inevitably go through our servers, are encrypted using a secret key that is only known to you and your UMH instance.
-This ensures that no one, not even us, can read the content of these messages.
+Every action that you perform on the Management Console, such as creating a new data source, and every information that you retrieve, such as the messages in the Unified Namespace, is encrypted using a secret key that is only known to you and your UMH instance.
+This ensures that no one, not even us, can see, read or reverse engineer the content of these messages.

+The process we use (which is now patent pending) is simple yet effective:

+1. When you create a new user on the Management Console, we generate a new private key and we encrypt it using your password.
+This means that only you can decrypt it.
+2. The encrypted private key and your hashed password are stored in our database.
+3. When you login to the Management Console, we verify your password and check if it can decrypt the private key, in order to authenticate you.
+4. When you add a new UMH instance to the Management Console, it generates a token that the Management Companion (aka your instance) will use to authenticate itself.
+This token works the same way as your user password: it is used to encrypt a private key that only the UMH instance can decrypt.
+5. The instance encrypted private key and the hashed token are stored in our database.
+A relationship is also created between the user and the instance.
+6. All the messages exchanged between the Management Console and the UMH instance are encrypted using the private keys, and then encrypted again using the TLS encryption provided by HTTPS.

+The only drawback to this approach is that, if you forget your password, we won't be able to recover your private key.
+This means that you will have to create a new user and reconfigure all your UMH instances.
+But your data will still be safe and secure.

 However, even though we are unable to read any private key, there is some information that we can inevitably see: